-EDSE 4100: Methods of Teaching Art (Curriculum & Assessment) This course introduces the historical, cultural, and social foundations of art education.
-Discussions about the nature of learning in the arts prepare students to develop their own idea-centered arts curricula and embedded assessment strategies.
-Includes 45 hours of fieldwork.
+This course introduces the historical, cultural, and social foundations of art education.
+Discussions about the nature of learning in the arts prepare students to develop their own arts curricula and embedded assessment strategies.
+Includes 30 hours of fieldwork.

-EDSE 4200F: Problems of Teaching Art (Identity, Community, & Culture in Art Ed.)
-This arts-integrated course explores the role of identity, culture, and community in multiple arts settings with an emphasis on building community amongst stakeholders in art education (teachers, students, parents, etc.).
+This arts-integrated course explores the role of identity, culture, and community in multiple arts settings with an emphasis on identity development, community building, and culturally relevant pedagogy.

-Art 5300E: Special Projects 1 (Research & Advocacy in Art Ed.)
-Students explore current research in art education and how it applies to their own work.
+ARTE 3100A: Critical Perspectives in Art Education Students explore current research in art education and how it applies to their own work.
+Discussions about the history, philosophy, and foundations of art education prepare students to participate in field-level advocacy.
 The class culminates in a self-directed research project.

 Courses in Education